Food fraud probe into beef falsely labelled as British

 Andrew Quinn, deputy chief of the NFCU, said it was not food safety issue but a matter of food fraud, which it takes very seriously.

-The products include pre-packed meat and deli products.
+The products include pre-packed beef and deli products.

 Mr Quinn said: "The retailer was notified on the same day that we took action against the food business suspected of the fraud and immediately removed all affected products from their shelves.